dsccommunity/xHyper-V/README.md

 ### Create a new VHD

-This configuration will create a new VHD on Hyper-V host.
+This configuration will create a new Fixed VHD on Hyper-V host.

 ```powershell
 Configuration Sample_xVHD_NewVHD